-$$P{object} = P{Space} \quad , \tag{21}$$
+$$D{object} = D{Space} \quad , \tag{21}$$

-Than this object is always space and never matter in our known world.
+then this object is always space and never matter in our known world.
 The Space has the biggest density.
-The density of matter is always smaller than P{Space} .
+The density of matter is always smaller than D{Space} .
 We don't know other kinds of matter.
-Of course, we cannot be excluded that there are "exotic" objects with higher density than P{Space} .
+We cannot exclude that there are "exotic" objects with a higher density than D{Space} .
 From their viewpoint our space can be seen as matter.
 Without these "exotic" objects our Space is space from the viewpoints of all other objects.

-If the density of an object is smaller than the density of space, this object can act as space from a viewpoint of a third object, and can act as matter from a viewpoint of another object.
-The tunneling works this way.
+If the density of an object is smaller than the density of space, this object can act as space from the viewpoint of a third object, and can act as matter from the viewpoint of another object.
+The tunneling works this way31.
 The barrier is made out of matter, but electrons and photons use it as space.